 Sleeping at Bandaranaike Airport Colombo. ( You Can But It’s Uncomfortable)

 Around this time, I think by now it was gone 2am, we resigned ourselves to sleeping in the airport.
-There are no benches or chairs to stretch out on, each chair has a metal arm rest so it’s not easy.
+There were no benches or chairs to stretch out on, each chair had a metal arm rest so it wasn’t easy.
 We made the kids comfortable, using trolleys and backpacks for them to rest legs on, and they dropped off straight away, Chef and I keeping caffeinated vigil.
 The boys were doing well, they’d already slept most of the way from Dubai.